grote/osm2gtfs/README.md

 osm2gtfs
 ========

 Use public transport data from OpenStreetMap and external schedule information to create a General Transit Feed (GTFS).

-**Attention:** The source code is currently very specific to one city, but this can be developed into something more generic.
-You can help with pull requests to define a standard procedure and/or make it work for your city.

 How does it work?
 -----------------

-The osmhelper is responsible for retrieving current data directly from OpenStreetMap via the Overpass API.
-This data is stored in python objects and cached on disk for efficient re-use.
-The osm2gtfs script then uses the OpenStreetMap data and local schedule information to create a GTFS file using Google's transitfeed library and validates it after creation.
+The script retrieves current data about public transport networks directly from OpenStreetMap via the Overpass API.
+It stores the data in python objects and caches on disk for efficient re-use.
+Then the data is combined with another source of schedule (time) information in order to create a GTFS file using the transitfeed library.

+**Attention:** The source code is currently very specific to one city, but it can be extended to make it work for your use case.
+In the config file any transit network can be specified for download from OpenStreetMap.
+And by extending the creator classes in code, different approaches for time information handling can be easily implemented.
+You can help with pull requests to improve this script.

 Use
 ------------